 The following is a summary of Flagler County School District students (categorized by school) that excelled at the recent Future Problem Solving (FPS) State competition, March 26-29 at the Double Tree Resort in Orlando, Florida.
 The students highlighted in yellow have been invited to attend the prestigious Future Problem Solving Program International competition in June at the campus of the University of Wisconsin/Lacrosse.

 Thank you for visiting FlaglerFPS.com.
-Along with our Facebook page, this is the central communication portal for our FPS students, parents and coaches throughout the Flagler School District.
+Future Problem Solving of Flagler County is the central communication portal for our FPS students, parents and coaches throughout the Flagler School District.

 Thank you again for visiting, and please take a look around our site.
-Please consider a donation or sponsorship.
-Our school district leaders and community are very proud of our students and coaches and their accomplishments.
-We want to give them an opportunity to compete against the very best competition from around the world this summer!
+Our school district leaders and the Flagler community are very proud of our students and coaches and their accomplishments.
+We want to give them an opportunity to compete against the very best competition from Florida and around the world!